terrymun/Fluidbox/README.md

 | JS   | `jquery.fluidbox.js` | Confers the main functionality of Fluidbox.
 Alternatively, you can load the minified version, `jquery.fluidbox.min.js` |
 | CSS  | `css/fluidbox.css`   | Offers styles that are crucial for the correct display of Fluidbox.
 The appearance will break if this is not included. |

+In order to support CSS animation and transformation applied by `fluidbox.css` in browsers that require vendor prefixes, you should consider using [prefixfree.js](http://leaverou.github.com/prefixfree/) as a dependency.

 ## Usage
 ### Basic
 It is rather straightforward to use Fluidbox&mdash;simply chain the `.fluidbox()` method to a selector of your choice.
 The plugin will automatically check if the selector is: